MAvRK7/RAG-Learning/README.md

 # Organization:

 1. simple-rag:
-strictly answers only from docs
+strictly answers only from docs.
+If query's not in the docs, model says "idk"
 2.